amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 ### Exposure event definition

-The exposure event is simple enough to send through any analytics implementation or customer data platform without needing to manipulate user properties directly.
-When Amplitude ingests an **`$exposure`** event, the requisite user properties are automatically set or unset for 100% accuracy and confidence.
+The exposure event is simple enough to send through any analytics implementation or customer data platform without the need to manipulate user properties.
+When Amplitude ingests an **`$exposure`** event, it sets or unsets the requisite user properties for 100% accuracy and confidence.

 | Event Type | <div class='big-column'>Event Property</div> | Requirement | Description |
 | --- | --- | --- | --- |